Go to content

 Type of vote issued to a declared facility elector who is voting in a declared facility that is located within the elector’s enrolled electoral district.

-• Discarded ballot papers
+• Discarded ballot paper

 A ballot paper that is found discarded in a voting centre is retained and recorded by the Early Voting Centre Manager or Voting Centre Manager.
 Discarded ballot papers are not admitted to the count.